open-neuromorphic/open-neuromorphic.github.io/content/neuromorphic-computing/software/snn-frameworks/rust-snns/index.md

 ## Overview
 **Rust SNNs** is a Rust crate designed for spiking neural network simulations with neurotransmission, spike trains, spike-timing–dependent plasticity (STDP), attractors, reward-modulated dynamics and lattice-connected neurons.
 Rust SNNs includes models of LIF, Hodgkin–Huxley and Izhikevich neurons.

-It uses traits to describe neuron and synapse dynamics and it can be extended it with custom neurotransmitters, receptors or neuron models while staying strongly typed.
+It uses traits to describe neuron and synapse dynamics and it can be extended with custom neurotransmitters, receptors or neuron models while staying strongly typed.